Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     CMD ["/bin/bash", "-c", "/startup.sh"]
     ```

+    where `flask_addie` is just the name of the new committed docker image in previous step.
+The name
+    can be whatever we prefer to use.
+To avoid confusion, we can choose a new name anytime we commit the
+    new image from a container -- I am not sure whether committing a container to an already existing image
+    will cause any issues.

 13. In the same folder (now, we already existed the docker container and we are on the host machine) as the `Dockerfile`
 file, we need to create a `startup.sh` file as below,